Qitmeer/Economic-model/Version_en/Economic_Model_of_Qitmeer_Test_Net.md

 ### Total Number of pmeer

+We adhere to the principle of constant total amount, and there is no unprovoked life, nor unprovoked death.
 The total number of pmeers allowed to be minted will be determined by the number of HLC that would be burnt.
 It means the real output of pmeer is less than or equal to the number of HLC that have been burnt.

-- Assuming that the number of HLC tokens and pmeers in the market at a certain time is X hundred million and Y hundred million, then X+Y ≤ 10.
+- Assuming that the total number of HLC tokens and pmeers in the market at a certain time is X hundred million and Y hundred million, then X+Y = 10.

 - Assuming that the number of HLC which would be burnt is P hundred million, then the maximum number of pmeer is P hundred million.
-It means the real output of pmeer is less than or equal to P.
+It means Y ≤ P.

 ### Burning of HLC Token